JanssenBrm/apisuite-fe/README.md

-# apisuite-client-sandbox
+# APISuite Frontend

-This project is the APISuite Portal front-end.
+This is APISuite's core frontend repository.

 ## Set up